As an Amazon Associate I earn from qualifying purchases.

 While I obviously can’t answer that question for you, the answer for me is clear.
 It is worth it.
 10x over.

-What makes the best office chair for an overweight person?
+What makes an office chair suitable for obese people?

 Since chairs for big guys and girls are usually of the more expensive variety, it begs the question: what are we paying for?
 After all, most seats look remarkably similar.
 Well, it turns out that there are a number of highly engineered differences: let’s delve into them.